Heritage Park – Hixson Castles

-The Hixson Castles were started in 1940 by Ada Hixson for her own enjoyment and using her own imagination.
+The Hixson Castles were started in 1940 by Ada Hixson for her enjoyment and using her imagination.

 The ﬁrst castle she built was of river rock; the last one (the big white one) was ﬁnished in 1950.

-The castles and fence posts were originally located on the Hixson place on the east side of Highway 395 at the Blue Creek turn off.
-There was quite a lot of landscaping done around them including ﬂowers, shrubs, a rock Wall, etc.
+The castles and fence posts were initially located on the Hixson place east of Highway 395 at the Blue Creek turn-off.
+There was quite a lot of landscaping around them, including ﬂowers, shrubs, a rock wall, etc.

-In March 1968, because of the widening of Highway 395 the castles were moved to a place farther south and were never set up again with the exception of two large fence posts that can still be seen along the highway.
+In March 1968, because of the widening of Highway 395, the castles were moved to a place farther south and were never set up again, except for two large fence posts that you can still see along the highway.
 The original House was also moved, but you can still see the barn in its original place back against the hillside.

-In 1993, after gaining permission from the Hixson heirs it was decided to move the castles to the Keller Heritage Center in memory of Ada Hixson.
-With the help of Dick Baker and his equipment from Colville Construction, Tom Dodson and Newell Wilson the big move was made.
+In 1993, after gaining permission from the Hixson heirs, SCHS agreed to move the castles to the Keller Heritage Center in memory of Ada Hixson.
+Dick Baker and his equipment from Colville Construction, Tom Dodson, and Newell Wilson made this big move possible.

-This information was provided by Ada Hixson’s daughter, Genevieve Schwager in 2003.
+Ada Hixson’s daughter, Genevieve Schwager, provided this information in 2003.

 Written by Elva Bryan